polatengin/project-standards/Working-Agreement.md

 - No expectations to work late in the night or over the weekend
 - Be respectful of timezones and team members' working schedule

+## Sprint Week

+- The sprint starts on Thursdays and Ends on Wednesdays with Demos, Retrospective and Sprint Planning